iem-projects/pd-acre/ds/acre_ds.rst

 Notes
 -----

+-
-- This module is quite stable and used since several years in different projects
+    This module is quite stable and used since several years in different projects

+-
-- Will be enhanced with OSC functionality, where registered parameter are also send and received over OSC to synchronise Pd Patches in different Pd instances.
+    Will be enhanced with OSC functionality, where registered parameter are also send and received over OSC to synchronize Pd Patches in different Pd instances.
     This was already implemented in some projects, but interface was not stable enough to released now, especially for backwards compatibility and should be implemented with a overloading ds_osc module.

+-
-- This module was derivated from the setting storage done in the CUBEMIXER (2001) project of the IEM and rewritten simplified as a module for later projects at Atelier Algorythmics, Maschinenhalle and courses at the IEM and later used for the ICE-Ensemble project as a base at the IEM.
+    This module was derivated from the setting storage done in the CUBEMIXER (2001) project of the IEM and rewritten simplified as a module for later projects at Atelier Algorythmics, Maschinenhalle and courses at the IEM and later used for the ICE-Ensemble project as a base at the IEM.
 Some forks has been made and out of control, so be carefully with compatibility.

+-
-- It would make me happy, if some native English speaker will edit this documentation and englishfy it.
+    It would make me happy, if some native English speaker will edit this documentation and englishfy it.

 (c) GPL, algorythmics, IEM, winfried ritsch